 The Ritmo Advanced Pregnancy Audio Belt provides a comfortable and convenient way to play music to baby in the womb.
 Portable and lightweight, it doubles up as a support belt and has a rechargeable battery that lasts for up to 15 hours.

-It links to an MP3 player or smartphone and has four mini speakers positioned around the belt to evenly distribute audio around the womb, at a decibel level that is safe for your baby's stage in development.
+It links to an MP3 player or smartphone and has four mini speakers positioned around the belt to evenly distribute audio around the womb, at a decibel level that's safe for your baby's developmental stage.

 Ultrasound scanning has developed rapidly over the last decade.
 Hospitals now routinely provide detailed scans of babies in the womb, while high-street shops are giving parents the opportunity to capture 3D stills and 4D moving images of the baby on a CD.

-It's a fun service for any parent who wants to send a message remotely for the mother to download and play to her bump.
+It's a fun service for any parent or relative who wants to send a message remotely for the mother to download and play to her bump.